dry-rb/dry-rb.org/source/gems/dry-validation/1.0/rules.html.md

 ### Key failures

-The only responsibility of a rule is to set a failure message when validation didn't pass.
-In the previous examples we used `key.failure` syntax to manually set messages, use it if you want to set a failure message that should be accessible under a specific key.
+The only responsibility of a rule is to set a failure message when the validation didn't pass.
+In the previous examples, we used `key.failure` to manually set messages.
+Use this if you want to set a failure message that should be accessible under a specific key.

-By default, it uses *the first key defined by the rule* when you use it without any arguments:
+When you use `key.failure` without any specific key arguments, it uses *the first key specified with the rule*:

 ``` ruby
 rule(:start_date) do